🇺🇸 18 Curious Facts about Connecticut

 In another first, CT is also home to the first nuclear submarine.
 That is, the USS Nautilus docks in Groton at present.

-Oddly enough, it’s thought that Connecticut never officially ratified the 18th amendment, referring to prohibition of alcohol.
+Oddly enough, it’s thought that Connecticut never officially ratified the 18th amendment, referring to the prohibition of alcohol.

 Famous people from CT include the singer Michael Bolton, actress Katharine Hepburn, and P.T.
 Barnum, the ‘Greatest Showman’.